Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 Therapeutic peptides have demonstrated remarkable clinical efficacy in large-scale, peer-reviewed trials.
 The STEP 1 trial showed that semaglutide 2.4mg weekly resulted in 14.9% mean body weight reduction over 68 weeks in 1,961 participants[1] with obesity (Wilding et al., New England Journal of Medicine, 2021).
 Similarly, the SURMOUNT-1 trial[2] demonstrated that tirzepatide achieved up to 22.5% weight[2] loss at the highest dose in 2,539 participants[2] (Jastreboff et al., New England Journal of Medicine, 2022).

-These peptide trials consistently show clinically meaningful outcomes with robust statistical significance.
+These peptide trials consistently show clinically meaningful outcomes with strong statistical significance.
 In STEP 1, 83.5% of participants achieved at least 5% weight loss, while 66.1% achieved 10% or greater weight loss.
 The trial's primary endpoint met statistical significance with p<0.001, indicating extremely low probability that results occurred by chance.

 | Study | Compound | Participants | Duration | Mean Weight Loss | ≥10% Weight Loss Rate |